The maximum measure of 3-wise t-intersecting families: Introduction

 Friedgut obtained a similar result for 2-wise $t$-intersecting families in \cite{Friedgut}, which was one of the earliest results concerning stability of intersecting families.
-His proof is based on a deep result, due to Kindler and Safra \cite{KS}, that Boolean functions whose Fourier transforms are concentrated on small sets.
+His proof is based on a deep result, due to Kindler and Safra \cite{KS}, concerning Boolean functions whose Fourier transforms are concentrated on small sets.
 In the same approach with tools from \cite{FGL}, a stability result for 3-wise 1-intersecting families was obtained in \cite{T2021}.
-In contrast our proof of Theorem~\ref{thm2} is purely combinatorial.
-See Theorem~\ref{thm3} at the end of Section~\ref{sec4} for another stability result.
+Ellis, Keller and Lifshitz \cite{EKL18} proved stability of the Ahlswede--Khachatrian theorem \cite{AK1} by modifying its proof, combining combinatorial techniques with a simple isoperimetric result.
+All these stability results in \cite{Friedgut, T2021, EKL18} are stronger in the sense that they do not need to assume that the family is shifted.

+Our proof of Theorem~\ref{thm2} is purely combinatorial.
+Applying the same proof method to $k$-uniform families (as in \cite{T2007}), it seems possible to obtain the results corresponding to Theorems~\ref{thm2} and \ref{thm4} in the $k$-uniform setting.
+However, it does not seem possible to directly derive such stability results in the $k$-uniform setting from Theorems~\ref{thm2} and \ref{thm4}.

 Finally we conjecture a much stronger stability for all $t\geq 2$.

 \begin{conj} Let $t\geq 2$ and $0<p\leq p_0$.
 Then there exists $\epsilon=\epsilon(p,t)>0$ satisfying the following statement: if $\GG\subset 2^{[n]}$ is a $3$-wise $t$-intersecting family with $\mu_p(\GG)>p^t-\epsilon$, then $\GG\subset\FF$ for some $\FF\subset 2^{[n]}$ such that $\FF\cong\FF_0^t$, or $p=p_0$ and $\FF\cong\FF_1^t$. \end{conj}